For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 Can a newspaper, magazine, broadcast station or other outlet apply?

-No representative of an outlet may apply for FIRE, even on behalf of a freelance reporter.
+No representative of an outlet may apply for FIRE, even on behalf of a freelance reporter—except in the case of Greenlight Grants, and then only as a co-applicant with the freelance reporter.

-What’s the difference between an Editorial Consultancy and Virtual Newsroom?
+What’s the difference between a FIRE Consultancy and Virtual Newsroom?

 Whether for legal assistance, reporting assistance, or both, a FIRE Consultancy provides a minimum of up to two hours of complimentary advice, orientation, and referrals for freelance independent reporters, on a one-time basis.
-The Virtual Newsroom provides a range of reporting services, accompanied by a grant.
+The Virtual Newsroom provides a range of reporting services, accompanied by a grant (either a standard one up to $15,000, or the new $25,000 Greenlight Grant).
 For more, visit FIRE Guidelines.

 If I am awarded the Virtual Newsroom, do I automatically get a grant?